smck83/expurgate/README.md

     "v=spf1 include:%{ir}.%{d}._spf.yourdomain.com -all"

-The old SPF record not only gives away the names of all the cloud providers you may use that spoof your domain, but this record [exceeds the 10 lookup limit](https://emailstuff.org/spf/check/10plus.xpg8.tk).
+The old SPF record not only gives away the names of all the service providers you use that need to legitimately spoof your domain, but this sample record [exceeds the 10 lookup limit](https://emailstuff.org/spf/check/10plus.xpg8.tk).

 ### Exceed SPF Limits
-Expurgate resolves hostnames to IP address and subnets every X seconds and creates an RBLSDND configuration file.
-With only 1 INCLUDE: in your SPF record you never need to worry about exceeding the 10 lookup limit or the 255 character limit per line.
+Expurgate resolves hostnames to IP address and subnets every `DELAY=` seconds and generates an RBLSDND configuration file.
+With only 1 INCLUDE: in your new SPF record you never need to worry about exceeding the 10 lookup limit or the 255 character limit per line.

 # How does it work?
 There are two seperate services running, with a third service being optional: